bennettfeely/placeplace/README.md

 placeplace
 ==========

-Ever growing collection of popular image placeholder sites for web developers.
+placeplace is a collection of image placeholder services.

+This is my first real adventure using Github, so bear with me, I'm still learning..